jpgmv1998/reproducible_paper_template/randomReferences.md

 [Advanced R Book](https://adv-r.hadley.nz/) - Book designed primarily for R users who want to improve their programming skills and understanding of the language.

+[Data Visualization with R](https://rkabacoff.github.io/datavis/) - This book helps you create the most popular visualizations - from quick and dirty plots to publication-ready graphs.
+The text relies heavily on the ggplot2 package for graphics, but other approaches are covered as well.

 [R Markdown: The Definitive Guide](https://bookdown.org/yihui/rmarkdown) - Book for R Markdown references.

 [R: Uma Introdução Para Economistas](https://danmrc.github.io/R-para-Economistas/) - introduction to R for economists (reference in portuguese)